sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 ---

-To make an impact, [the principal developer](2019/02/15/the-principal-developer/) keeps 5 essential skills in balance:
+To make an impact on the organization, [the principal developer](2019/02/15/the-principal-developer/) keeps 5 essential skills in balance:

 * Technical skills
 * Mentoring skills